ccollicutt/harbor-demos/README.md

 ## About

 In this demo we will deploy a basic Harbor instance to a Kubernetes cluster using helm.

+The purpose of this demo is not necessarily to create a production instance of Harbor, though we will ensure it has the right TLS certificates.
+Instead this can be used as an introduction to Harbor and Helm, and act as a starting point for building a production level helm chart.

+**Harbor**

+[Harbor](https://goharbor.io/) is an enterprise level open source container registry.
+It supports all the features that most enterprise oragnaizations would need to run their own conatiner image regsitry.
+As well, it is a Cloud Native Computing Foudnation (CNCF) graduated project.

+Harbor is also much more than a simple container registry, and supports features like image signing, replication, and more.

 **vSphere with Tanzu**